mgontar/GetDataCourseProject/README.md

 The repository contains following files:
 * `README.md`: This text
 * `run_analysis.R`: R code for assignment
-* `data_final.csv`: Result tidy dataset with mean and sd measurements, subject and activity from both training and the test sets in csv format
+* `data_final.txt`: Result tidy dataset with mean and sd measurements, subject and activity from both training and the test sets
-* `data_avg.csv`: Result tidy dataset with the average of each variable for each activity and each subject, based on dataset stored in `data_final.csv`
+* `data_avg.txt`: Result tidy dataset with the average of each variable for each activity and each subject, based on dataset stored in `data_final.txt`
 * `CodeBook.md`: A code book that describes the variables, the data, and any transformations or work that was performed to clean up the data

 ## Code algorithm